Explore what Saskatchewan has to offer during residency!

 Note: We understand that not all Royal College disciplines currently practice in eligible regional communities; for further clarification on elective criteria refer to the U of S Elective Guidelines; We will evaluate responses from residents regarding their elective(s) experience and the impact this funding had on their decision to partake in an elective in a rural or regional community.

-Applications must be submitted prior to the commencement of an elective or eligibility for reimbursement cannot be guaranteed.
+Applications are encouraged to be submitted prior to the commencement of an elective or eligibility for reimbursement cannot be guaranteed.
 Please submit applications at least four weeks prior to the start date.

 saskdocs will adjudicate your application under the following considerations: